 Growth Projections

 Norwich’s profile is incomplete without an estimate of potential future growth in the town.
 In a small community like Norwich, population and growth projections can be difficult.
 In recent decades, Norwich has become a popular place for families to build or purchase a home.
 This migration to Norwich has clearly ebbed and flowed in concert with the regional economy.
-Nevertheless, it is reasonable to project that people will continue to find Norwich an attractive place to live.
+Nevertheless, it is reasonable to project that people will continue to find Norwich an attractive place to live so long as we retain the rural residential character people seek.
 It is the pace at which this migration to the town will occur that is difficult to estimate.

 Over the long term, the projections suggest that Norwich’s population will grow at an average annual rate of less than one percent a year.
 However, the 2010 Census found instead that the town’s population declined slightly below the 2000 level, making projections for the near future problematic.
 As detailed above, the demographic composition of residents is trending older, so substantial population growth due to natural increase is not anticipated in the near term.
 Changes in the regional economy, however, could quickly and dramatically change the anticipated rate of growth in town through in- or out-migration.